-I get asked often what branding is.
+I get asked often what branding is and how to use brand strategy in marketing.
 I get it.
 People use the word incorrectly SO MANY TIMES.

 Branding is how people view your brand.
 If you have a business that is out there in the world in any way, you have a brand because people are going to feel something about it.

 Your brand strategy is when you define how you want people to feel about your brand so that you can use it to guide people to those feelings.
 Here comes the standard disclaimer that you can lead a horse to water but you can’t make him drink.

 So really, branding is when you bring your business strategy to life.
 It’s how you communicate your internal brand (your beliefs, vision for the future, commitment to clients or customers, and philosophy).

 All of this means that you need a business strategy (where your business is going), a brand strategy (the messaging you’re going to use to help shape feelings), and a marketing strategy (how you’re going to put your message out into the world).
 You need all three for a successful business.

 our community on Facebook.

 (opens in a new tab so you won't lose your place)

 These three strategies also build off of each other.
 For example, you define your ideal client in your brand strategy.
 Your marketing strategy will use that ideal client profile to figure out what platforms and media to use to attract those clients.